Tom McCall: Political career

 McCall made his first run for office in 1954, winning the Republican nomination for Oregon's third district seat over eight-term incumbent Homer D. Angell.
-He lost in the general election to Edith Green, who went on to hold the seat for the next ten terms.
+Despite his later reputation as a progressive, McCall ran to Angell's right in the primary, portraying himself as a loyal supporter of Dwight D. Eisenhower's pro-business policies.
+He lost the general election to Edith Green, who went on to hold the seat for the next ten terms.

 In 1958, when Mark Hatfield was elected governor of Oregon, he vacated the position of Secretary of State.
-In his autobiography, McCall said he thought Hatfield had promised to appoint him to the unexpired portion of the term, but the job went to Hatfield associate Howell Appling instead.
-When Appling chose not to run for re-election in 1964, McCall sought and won the job.
+McCall later said he thought Hatfield had promised to appoint him to the unexpired portion of the term, but the job went to Hatfield associate Howell Appling instead.
+When Appling chose not to run for re-election in 1964, McCall sought and won the office.
+In this position, he began to focus on fighting pollution and reining in unchecked economic growth, claiming that "Oregon is at a crossroads [...]
+There is still a chance to choose between the polluted chaos of Southern California and cleanliness."